-The MOU calls for creating an Excellence in Environmental Stewardship Initiative (EESI) that uses the expertise and resources of both organizations to increase environmental stewardship through public events and, in the case of students, through co-op education opportunities, course work and research.
+The Excellence in Environmental Stewardship Initiative (EESI) was a partnership that used the expertise and resources of both the ESRC and the Niagara Parks Commission to increase environmental stewardship through public events and, in the case of students, through co-op education opportunities, course work and research.

 Director, ESRC, Brock University